SilverSoldier/silversoldier.github.io/_posts/2024-11-11-pytorch-tp.md

    Input=== from: (Replicate(),) to: (Replicate(),)
    ```
 7. Then the inputs run through the sharded Linear module to get the output.
 8. Then the post_forward is called which does the output conversion from existing layout to desired layout.
 Existing is how the module outputs and desired is what was registered according to ColwiseParallel.
 This raises the question of what does the module give as output.
-See [my previous blog]() on how DTensor matrix multiplication works and how output depends on input types.
+See [this post on how DTensor matrix multiplication output depends on the input placement types](https://gkavya.in/pytorch-dtensor-mm/).
 Output of Replicate x Shard(i) is a Shard(i) along the same dimension.
-But since there is a transpose involved in weight multiplication, the Shard dimension is also swapped, therefore Shard(1) instead of Shard(0) that we expect.
+But since there is a transpose involved in weight multiplication, the Shard dimension is also swapped, therefore result is Shard(1) instead of Shard(0).
 Desired output is Shard(-1) which is the same.
 Hence no redistribute is needed.
    ```
    print(f'Output=== from: {outputs.placements} to: {output_layouts}')
    Output=== from: (Shard(dim=1),) to: (Shard(dim=-1),)